gregsaunders/luminous_obsidian_vault/Journal/Jeff/Business stuff/Corporate Structure/Operational Plan/Operational Plan.md

 1. **Define Vision and Mission Statements**
         - **Who:** All founders
     - **Action:** Draft shared vision and mission statements for each company, emphasizing the synergies between research and commercialization.

+**Vision:**
+To cultivate a world where industry and nature coexist in harmony by empowering organizations to minimize their environmental footprints, inspiring a community of talented, diverse, and purpose-driven individuals dedicated to safeguarding the planet for future generations.

+**Mission:**
+We provide innovative, science-based environmental testing and remediation insights that help heavy industries operate responsibly and sustainably.
+By valuing our people, embracing diversity, and fostering a culture of integrity and excellence, we strive to deliver meaningful impact, trust, and long-term value to our customers, our colleagues, and our shared environment—proving that conscientious business can benefit both the bottom line and the world we cherish.

 2. **Determine Roles and Responsibilities**
     - **Who:** Shaun, Greg, and Jeff
     - **Action:** Clearly outline roles and responsibilities within each company, specifying who leads research, commercialization, technology, and business development.

 3. **Establish Friendship Principles**
     - **Who:** All founders
     - **Action:** Create principles to guide interactions, decision-making, and conflict resolution to preserve relationships.